 Econometric Institute

 Erasmus School of Economics

 Erasmus University Rotterdam

 and

-Tinbergen Institute

-The Netherlands
+Tinbergen Institute, The Netherlands

 and

 Institute of Economic Research

-Kyoto University

-Japan
+Kyoto University, Japan

+and

+Department of Quantitative Economics

+Complutense University of Madrid, Spain

-Revised: September 2010
+Revised: January 2013

-The authors wish to acknowledge the financial support of the National Research Council, Taiwan.
-The fourth author would also like to acknowledge the financial support of the Australian Research Council and the Japan Society for the Promotion of Science.
-This paper is a substantially revised version of "Modelling the Volatility in Global Fertilizer Prices".
+^{} The authors wish to acknowledge the financial support of the National Science Council, Taiwan.
+The fourth author is also grateful for the financial support of the Australian Research Council and the Japan Society for the Promotion of Science.